Barb2023/Store_Sales_Reports/README.md

     * I have encountered that the state column has a special character, and in order for me to fix it I have saved the csv file again and used utf-8 before importing it again to our database.

 2. Create Dimensions
-    * As a rule, it would be best to create an appropriate dimension that follows the Dimensional Modeling Techniques by Kimbal.
+    * As a rule, it would be best to create an appropriate dimension that follows the Dimensional Modeling Techniques by Kimball.
 These guide helped me in creating a solid dimension for this project.

    [Kimball Dimensional Modeling Technique] (https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/)